 The current trend of companies moving technology jobs and projects offshore has caused and could continue to cause revenue to decline.

 In the past few years, more companies are using or are considering using low cost offshore outsourcing centers, particularly in India and other East Asian countries, to perform technology related work and projects.
 This trend has reduced the growth in domestic IT staffing revenue for the industry.
-There can be no assurance that this trend will not continue to adversely impact the Company's IT staffing revenue.
+This trend has had a negative impact on our business and there can be no assurance that it will not continue to adversely impact the Company's IT staffing revenue.